openebs/website/website/src/blogs/openebs-velero-backup-restore-of-stateful-applications.md

 SREs play a crucial role in automating operations.
 This role includes handling infrastructure upgrades and the upgrades of software running on that infrastructure.
 When running stateful workloads, the data must be backed up before any upgrades.

 Additionally, workloads on Kubernetes are often different than traditional monolithic applications since Kubernetes supports microservices and loosely coupled workloads.
-This brings-in the need for a 'cloud-native' design of backup/restore per workload or application.
+This brings-in the need for a `cloud-native` design of backup/restore per workload or application.
 Once implemented this approach provides benefits to users such as an app-centric view, ease of management, setting of RPO/RTO at the workload level, and others.
 To learn more about cloud native backup drivers and requirements - please read this [thenewstack.io article](https://thenewstack.io/cloud-native-backups-disaster-recovery-and-migrations-on-kubernetes/).

 The below graphic shows microservices, and their loosely coupled nature.
 Managing backups and the tuning of RPO/RTO per microservice is required to preserve the loosely coupled nature of these workloads and of the teams responsible for them.
 ![Openebs Velero backup/restore of stateful applications: fig 1](https://lh4.googleusercontent.com/JyIxZZtj-1rBOGo2z1bKcYlD9-halM8dXpChtOIPro_aZEhQObTL_K5_Be_hLgqXl7aT68jYqFjNE9C6rZK0IRaV_neH4DURZhUr3z5FkVirzMirk_z8FiscY6_sb3JPhlAx1XRL)